torsor-io/yaw/README.md

 3. **Missing abstraction layer**: Classical computing has Boolean algebra, quantum computing has... more circuits

-`yaw` provides the missing layer analogous to Boolean algebra, making quantum programs:
+`yaw` provides a missing layer analogous to Boolean algebra, making quantum programs:
 1. **Hardware-agnostic**: Operators can be approximately compiled to any suitably expressive hardware
 2. **QEC-native**: Stabilizer codes are already algebraic objects